Unlocking broiler potential: essential nutritional insights

 Dr. Adam Sacranie, Poultry Nutritionist

-He has been a nutritionist for over 15 years primarily with feed and genetic companies in the European market.
+He has been a nutritionist in the poultry industry for over 15 years, including 10 years with Aviagen, primarily working in the European market.

 Share